kaiohenricunha/aws-scalable-metabase-deployment/README.md

-# Scaling AWS Metabase with EKS on Fargate and Karpenter
+# Scaling Metabase with EKS on Fargate and Karpenter

 ```bash
 .